apache/logging-log4cxx/src/site/markdown/threading.md

 See [LOGCXX-322][3] for more information.

-## Threads Created by Log4cxx
+## Signal Handling with Log4cxx

 Under certain configurations, Log4cxx may create new threads in order to do tasks(e.g. network comms, other async operations).
-On Linux systems, this can lead to undesirable signal delivery, as signals can be delivered to any thread in the process.
+On Linux/POSIX systems, this can lead to undesirable signal delivery, as signals can be delivered to any thread in the process.
+This can be most clearly seen if your application uses the [sigwait(3)][4] system call, as the thread that calls sigwait may not be the thread that actually gets the signal.

-To handle signals properly on Linux, you may wish to utilize the [signalfd][1] API to handle signals correctly.
-Another way of handling signals is to create a pipe internal to your application to notify the main loop that there is a signal available - see the [Qt documentation][2] for more information.
+There are three main ways to handle signals coming to your process.
+All of these ways of handling signals are supported by Log4cxx in order to provide flexibility to users of the library.
+These three ways are:

+1. Write to a file descriptor in a signal handler, notifying your main event loop of a signal.
+If you use Qt, [their documentation][2] has information on this method of handling a signal.
+2. (Linux-only) Use [signalfd(2)][1] to create a file descriptor that notifies you of a signal.
+This is a special case of (1).
+3. Block signals in newly created threads, ensuring that signals can only be sent to threads of your choosing.

-Log4cxx provides a mechanism for defining methods to be called at two main points in the lifecycle of a thread:
+If you need to use option #3(for example, because you are using sigwait), Log4cxx provides a mechanism for defining methods to be called at two main points in the lifecycle of a thread: